skylantix/Website/src/content/features/personal-service.md

 ### Why Community Matters

-When you're part of a cooperative, you're invested in its success.
+When you're part of a collective, you're invested in its success.
 When your sysadmin knows your name, support becomes personal.
 When you can vote on how surplus profits get allocated, you're not being extracted from—you're participating in governance.

 This isn't customer service.
 It's community.

 ### Rewarding Early Members

-Early members are rewarded for their trust and contributions.
-We believe in rewarding those who help us build and grow the community.
+The first 50 members receive exceptional rewards when Skylantix reaches 1,200 members: annual subscribers get free service for life, while monthly subscribers get a permanent 50% discount.
 This is about building together, not just transacting.

 ### Comparison to Traditional Hosting

 **Traditional Hosting**: You submit tickets.
 Support agents read from scripts.
 You're a number in a queue.
 Your feedback disappears into a void.

 **Skylantix**: You chat on Mattermost.
 Your sysadmin knows your setup.
 You vote on decisions.
-Your feedback shapes the cooperative.
+Your feedback shapes the collective.

 That's what a digital village looks like.